tommygr8/readjson/README.md

-#Process JSON File
+# Process JSON File

 ## About Project

-This project is about reading a large json file and store only age between 18 and 65 ( or age is unknown):
+This project is about reading a large json file and store only age between 18 and 65 ( or age is unknown)